Private API

 Compute principal frame ODE state from body frame.
 Must be called after body frame (pos_w, R_b_to_w, vel_w, ω_b) is fully initialized.

-Sets: com_w, Q_p_to_w, com_vel, ω_p (derived from body frame), and pos_b for QUATERNION wing points (body frame, relative to COM).
+Sets: com_w, Q_p_to_w, com_vel, ω_p (derived from body frame), and pos_b for RIGID_DYNAMICS wing points (body frame, relative to COM).

 source